ivanmitic/incoded-notification-system/README.md

 ### Form

-Also, threre are form classes made to display notification forms on the frontend.
+Also, there are form classes made to display notification forms on the frontend.

 ### Services